 - Appropriate exclusion of children with diarrhoea - eg, from nurseries.

 - Vaccination: routine immunisation against rotavirus has been added to the UK immunisation schedule and was available from September 2013.
 Rotarix® is administered orally at 2 and 3 months of age.
-It has already made a significant impact.
+It has made a significant impact.
 Salmonella typhi vaccine is recommended for travellers to countries with a high incidence.
 Vibrio spp. vaccine is available but only protects 50% of immunised persons for 3-6 months and is not indicated for use.
 Since 2020 an Ebola vaccine has been available.
 This has been successfully used to manage disease outbreaks in the Democratic Republic of the Congo and in Guinea.

 Diarrhoea lasting for more than two weeks, particularly if associated with weight loss, needs further investigation.